Create reusable workflows in GitHub Actions

 Here’s an example from the build-test-deploy.yml

-workflow we created in our earlier guides.
-You can see how we created the original version in the Automation Essentials module.
+workflow we created in the Automation Essentials module.
 Below we updated the file to accommodate reusability.
 In addition to adding workflow_call

 , we also defined parameters allowing us to set the node-version